AllSpaghettiNoCode/TwitchExternal/README.md

 Download latest release (or zip).

-Download Python 3.8.x (I personally use 3.8.6, but any should work).
+Download Python 3.9.x (Python 3.8 is no longer supported by yt-dlp, you must install 3.9.x to be able to get this to work).

 Install these packages below, this installs Flask and Flask CORS to handle cross-origin requests for Chromium browsers: